 The story of the "Bay of All Saints"

-Today, Salvador's African heritage can still be felt in the culture, the music and the arts.
-Its inhabitants strive to keep this heritage alive and perpetuate the memory of their ancestors.
+Today, Salvador's African heritage can still be felt in the culture, the music and the arts while its inhabitants strive to perpetuate the memory of their ancestors.

 FEAR ON THE SAVANNAH [52’]

 One day, authorities introduced lions in a rehabilitated national park where only herbivores lived.
 Suddenly, fear overtook the park.

 Is this primary emotion ingrained and come back naturally to the animals?
 Will they join forces, share of information – willingly or not?
 How will fear transform their environment?

 This epic film, shot in Africa, makes us understand the intimate mechanisms of this universal feeling: fear!

 HAITI, LIFE AT ALL COSTS [52’]